Southwestern Cooking Defined

 - Once the tenderloin is trussed or secured with twine, rub the tenderloin all over with olive oil.
 Add salt and pepper to coat the whole tenderloin.

-- Before carving, allow the meat to rest on a cutting board with an aluminum foil tent placed over top to keep warm.
+- Before carving, allow the meat to rest on a cutting board with an aluminum foil tent placed over the top to keep warm.

 - Serve on a warmed platter or dish with pasilla chile sauce.